aagrxyz/fastPPCA/README.md

 * fast_mode (-nfm) : The flag whether to use a fast mode for the EM algorithm(default: true).
 Note: Setting the -nfm (NOT fast_mode) at command line will use a slow version of EM.
 * missing (-miss) : This flag states whether there is any missing data present in the genotype matrix or not.
 * text_version (-txt) : This flag makes the input genotype file to be in the text format as described below.
 If not used, plink format will be used. (default: false)
+* memory_efficient (-mem) : The flag states whether to use a memory effecient version for the EM algorithm or not.
+The memory efficient version is a little slow than the not efficient version (default: false)

 ```